-If you haven’t run a street food business before then it’s difficult to know where to start when it comes to designing the kitchen.
+If you haven’t run a street food business before then it’s difficult to know where to start when it comes to designing a mobile kitchen.
 There are lots of ways you can fit equipment into the space, but which configuration works best for you to cook and serve effectively?
 How will the kitchen be powered?
-Where can all the food be stored safely?
+Where can all the food truck supplies be stored safely?

 There are so many factors to consider - but putting thought into the design is a ‘must’ before purchasing a vehicle.
 Creating a floorplan that incorporates everything you need for the day-to-day running of your business will give you an idea of the size vehicle you should be looking for.